Ang3/php-property-path-normalizer/README.md

 [![Build Status](https://travis-ci.org/Ang3/php-property-path-normalizer.svg?branch=master)](https://travis-ci.org/Ang3/php-property-path-normalizer) [![Latest Stable Version](https://poser.pugx.org/ang3/php-property-path-normalizer/v/stable)](https://packagist.org/packages/ang3/php-property-path-normalizer) [![Latest Unstable Version](https://poser.pugx.org/ang3/php-property-path-normalizer/v/unstable)](https://packagist.org/packages/ang3/php-property-path-normalizer) [![Total Downloads](https://poser.pugx.org/ang3/php-property-path-normalizer/downloads)](https://packagist.org/packages/ang3/php-property-path-normalizer)

-This normalizer is a basic property mapper.
-Its helps you to normalize/denormalize specific data by passing mapping in context.
-It was developed to work with the component "Serializer" of Symfony.
+This normalizer was developed to work with the component "Serializer" of Symfony.
 Please read the [documentation](https://symfony.com/doc/current/components/serializer.html) of the component to know more information about serializer usage.

+This normalizer helps you to map specific data by property paths into structured array: **it does not modify values**.
+To do that, you must inject a serializer instance with the method ```setSerializer(SerializerInterface $serializer)``` or construct your serializer by including this normalizer at the top of object normalizers.
+Then this normalizer will try automatically to normalize the value if supported by the serializer.
+No worry about circular normalizations.

 ## Installation